-Eligibility (Who may apply):
+Eligibility (Who may apply)

-- states and territories,
+- States and territories

-- state and local courts,
+- State and local courts

-- units of local government, and
+- Units of local government

-- federally recognized Indian tribal governments (as determined by the Secretary of the Interior)
+- Federally recognized Indian tribal governments (as determined by the secretary of the interior)

-- state agencies such as the State Administering Agency, the Administrative Office of the Courts, and the State Substance Abuse Agency.
 State agencies may also include state criminal justice agencies and other state agencies involved with the provision of substance abuse and/or mental illness services, or related services, to criminal substance abusers.

 All BJA grantees are required to provide the relevant data by submitting quarterly performance metrics through BJA’s online Performance Measurement Tool (PMT).
 Applicants should review the complete list of ADC Discretionary Grant Program performance measures for each category: